NuGet/docs.microsoft.com-nuget/docs/reference/Signed-Packages-Reference.md

 ### Untrusted Root certificates

-In some situations you might want to enable signing and verification using certificates that do not trust to a trusted root in the local machine.
+In some situations you may want to enable signing and verification using certificates that do not chain to a trusted root in the local machine.
 You can use the `allowUntrustedRoot` attribute to customize this behavior.

 ### Sync repository certificates

-Package repositories must announce the certificates they use in their [service index](https://docs.microsoft.com/en-us/nuget/api/service-index).
+Package repositories should announce the certificates they use in their [service index](https://docs.microsoft.com/en-us/nuget/api/service-index).
 Eventually the repository will update these certificates, e.g. when the certificate expires.
-When that happens, clients with specific policies will require to update the configuration to include the new added certificate.
+When that happens, clients with specific policies will require an update to the configuration to include the newly added certificate.
 You can easily upgrade the trusted signers associated to a repository by using the `nuget.exe` [trusted-signers sync command](tools/cli-ref-trusted-signers.md#nuget-trusted-signers-sync--name-).

 ### Schema reference